theresenoest/Discrete_curve_group_code/README.md

 or using the doi: in the method section of the paper

-# Contact
+# Issues
-If there are problems with the contents of the project are discovered, please contact
+If any issues regarding the contents of the repository are discovered, we welcome feed-back.
-Therese Nøst or
-Eiliv Lund (eiliv.lund@uit.no.